go-aah/docs/template-funcs.md

 #### Func: rurl

-Creates the Reverse URL for given route name with arguments.
+Creates the Reverse URL for the given route name with arguments.
 Additional arguments are discarded.

   * How to access sub-domain URL for reverse route on root domain template file?
       - Ans: Use sub-domain (the one use have used in `routes.conf`) prefix before the route name